nanthakumar-m/Tip_Calculator-Html-Css-Javascript/README.md

 🔗👉 click here to see the live demo -->https://nanthakumar-m.github.io/Tip_Calculator-Html-Css-Javascript/index3.html

+## ⚙️ Technologies Used

+- HTML5
+- CSS3
+- JavaScript

 ## 💡Core Features

 ✅ Input fields for bill amount and tip percentage